kara4141/emoji/README.md

 JPM: Japanese Male artists

+Twittergrab file:

-Twittergrab file: Edited from yanofsky's python 2.7 version to work in python 3 and grab a user's first 3220 tweets and put into a csv file.
+Edited from yanofsky's python 2.7 version to work in python 3 and grab a user's first 3220 tweets and put into a csv file.

+Emojigraber:

 The other two file add grad emojis out of tweets.